projecthorus/radiosonde_auto_rx/demod/mod/README.md

   The high modulation index has advantages in IQ-decoding. <br />
   `--ecc2` uses soft decision for 2-error words.
 If weak signals frequently produce errors, it is likely that more than 2 errors occur in a received word.
 Since there is no additional frame protection (e.g. CRC), the frames will not be decoded reliably in weak conditions.
-The `--dist` option has a thredshold for the number of errors per packet.
+The `--dist` option has a threshold for the number of errors per packet.
   <br />